Founder: Brittany Dobbs

 On Day 3, we’ll travel an hour from Moshi Town to Park Gate and spend the day hiking along the Marangu Route of Mt.
 Kilimanjaro to Mandara Hut – the first hut along the route.

 On Day 4, the real fun begins.
-We’ll spend the week working with the staff at First Chance Education Centre, interacting with the students, helping to make improvements to their school building, teaching children and families about exercise and nutrition, and, most importantly, learning about their culture.
+We’ll spend the week working with the staff at First Chance Education Centre, interacting with the students, serving the school, teaching children and families about movement, and, most importantly, being students of their culture.

 To cap off our visit, we’ll have the opportunity to visit a Maasai village, spend a night under the African stars, and enjoy a #joysafari in the magnificent Ngorongoro Crater before returning home.